NithinStewardRaj/mac-changer/README.md

-you can use this file or automate it by yourself with a simple code
+you can use this file(macchanger) or automate it by yourself with a simple code

 #!/bin/bash